Follow a manual added link

 Intermediate

-You can buy magic and books online; of course, I encourage you to search “magic shop near me” first, but as many shops vanish and the internet can make anything appear overnight, sometimes you have to look online.
-Here are a few to try.
+You can also buy magic and books online.
+I encourage you to search “magic shop near me” first, but many small shops vanish overnight, and the internet can make anything appear in that same amount of time.
+Here are a few reputable online shops to try.

 Penguin Magic – Internet and marketing guru Seth Godin mentioned Penguin Magic in one of his 18 best selling marketing books, and he designed and released a simple gimmicked card trick with Penguin to emphasize his concepts of doing something “good enough” and shipping it, not being hindered by making something perfect or even better: just ship it and improve the next iteration.